tapis-project/paas/README.md

    - Provide a dict of enums where the key is enum name and the value is the possible values for the enum.
    - Ex: {"accountrole": ["ADMIN", "USER"]} would create an "accountrole" enum that can have values of "ADMIN" or "USER"
    - Deletion/Updates are not currently supported.
 Speak to developer if you're interested in a delete/update endpoint.
+ - comments
+   - Field to allow for better readability of table json.
+Table comments are saved and outputted on /manage/tables/ endpoints.
+ - constraints
+   - Specification of Postgres table constraints.
+Currently only allows multi-column unique constraints
+   - Constraints available:
+     - unique
+       - multi-column unique constraint that requires sets of column values to be unique.
+       - Example: "constraints": {"unique": {"unique_col_one_and_two_pair": ["col_one", "col_two"]}}
+         - This means that col_one and col_two cannot have pairs of values that are identical.
+         - The constraint name can be specified as well
  - columns
    - This is a required rule.
    - Column definitions in the form of a dict.
 Dict key would be column, value would be column definition.